-Biometrics are intrinsic human features that can be used to identify an individual digitally and grant access to systems, devices or data.
+Biometrics are intrinsic human features that can be used to identify an individual digitally and grant access to systems, devices, or data.
 They are of two types which are: physical identifiers—fingerprints, facial and voice recognition, DNA, and behavioral identifiers.
-Biometric are unique to each individual, and they make authentication easier, faster and safer than customary passwords.
+Biometrics are unique to each individual, and they make authentication easier, faster, and safer than customary passwords.
 It has a lot of beneficial features which include: being concealed, uniqueness, low processing time, unique ability among others.

 Biometric hashing is the generation of stable hash values for each individual based on the vague data of a biometric characteristic.
 There are two main applications of biometric hashing which are: the generation of secure biometric templates and extension of cryptographic systems—one of which is the creation of individual cryptographic keys.

-Fingerprint recognition and face ID used on phones is the most common biometric authentication technique used today.
+Fingerprint recognition and face ID used on phones are the most common biometric authentication technique used today.